stanulilic/stanleyulili.com-old/_posts/2020-05-11-asynchronous-programming-with-callbacks-in-javascript.md

 650
 ```

-Here is that what happens during execution.
+Here is what happens during execution.
 When `getIncome` is called, we pass it a callback `function(income) { console.log(income)}`.
 Remember a callback is a function passed as an argument in another function.

 As the `getIncome` function executes, the `callback` parameter of the getIncome function is set to the anonymous function(callback) `function(income) { console.log(income)}`